urbien/vortexhealing/aging.md

 - Brain and Teeth.
 Gum infection has been linked to dementia.
 [Another student's suggestion it to use above intention for teeth health](https://www.facebook.com/groups/vortexhealers/posts/1976970349036237?comment_id=2157138707686066&reply_comment_id=2158136897586247).
 - ...

+### Targets for genmod research

 As with genmods for other non-age-related targets, we need consistent research and experimentation in this area.
-After all, average age of VortexHealing community member is quite high, as this type of inner work requires maturity.
-If we can address some of the aging processes, we can do healing of many diseases before and even after they emerge.
+After all, average age of VortexHealing community member is quite high.
+If we can address some of the aging processes, we can do prevent or heal many more diseases.
 See my review on recent [longevity breakthroughs](https://github.com/urbien/longevity).
-Note for example, a recent thymus regrowth experiment which resulted in the whole-body rejuvenation.
-Ric did an activation of his thymus, inspired by such research, note above his comment on FB VortexHEalers Group.

-### Targets for genmod research

 By studying emerging bio research we could come up with new experimental genmods.